Socket Preservation Procedure

 Several techniques can be used to preserve the bone and minimize bone loss after an extraction.
 In one common method, the tooth is removed and the socket is filled with a bone graft material.
 The graft material is then covered with gum, artificial membrane, or tissue stimulating proteins to encourage your body’s natural ability to repair the socket.
 With this method, the socket heals without significant potential for shrinkage and collapse of surrounding gum and facial tissues.
 The newly formed bone in the socket also provides a foundation for an implant to replace the tooth.

-If your dentist has recommended tooth removal, Dr. Hyde, Dr. Greising, Dr. Tzanos and Dr. Erdle can let you know if socket preservation is necessary.
+If your dentist has recommended tooth removal, Dr. Hyde, Dr. Greising and Dr. Tzanos can let you know if socket preservation is necessary.
 This is particularly important if you are planning on replacing your front teeth and considering dental implants.